 Key Differences between Columns and Rows in Excel

-In the difference between columns and rows arrangement in Excel, we are arranged from left to right for example-
+In the difference between the arrangement of columns and rows in Excel, we are organized from left to right for example-

 Excel Row vs Excel Column Comparison Table